Fidget-Spinner/Fidget-Spinner.github.io/posts/no-longer-sorry.md

 ### Where exactly do the speedups come from?

-I used to believe the the tailcalling interpreters get their speedup from better register use.
+I used to believe the the tail calling interpreters get their speedup from better register use.
 While I still believe that now, I suspect that is not the main reason for speedups in CPython.